 This procedure for change of registered trademark ownership is known as the trademark assignment.
 To assign a registered trademark to a party, firstly, the assignor must draft and register a Trademark assignment agreement with the authorities.
 Only after submitting the agreement the assignment procedure can take place.

 The Trademark assignment process happens in two stages: first, drafting and registering the Trademark Assignment Agreement between the assignor and the Assignee.
-Afterwards, filing for the trademark assignment with the Registrar of Trademarks.
+Afterward, filing for the trademark assignment with the Registrar of Trademarks.

 The assignor or the Assignee can file an application for the trademark assignment arrangement.